chaps-io/gush/README.md

 flow.start!
 ```

-Now Gush will start processing jobs in the background using ActiveJob.
+Now Gush will start processing jobs in the background using ActiveJob and your chosen backend.

 ### 4. Monitor its progress: